nawazahmedm/elastic-search/README.md

 https://www.elastic.co/

-Open command prompt elasticsearch-7.17.21\bin and run elasticsearch.bat to start the elastic search server.
+Upzip the elasticsearch and open command prompt elasticsearch-7.17.21\bin and run elasticsearch.bat to start the elastic search server.

 Open Postman and access http://localhost:9200/products